dkirker/stsync/README.md

 ## Installation

-You'll need the following tools installed on your OSX device (Linux support coming soon).
+You'll need the following tools installed on your OSX/Linux device (Cygwin in windows "may" work but is untested).

 - brew (install using "ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)")
 - perl (you should have it by default)